 In simple words, in case your app will be converted for the alternative platform, you will literally cover the whole market because Android and iOS have 98% potential customers in total.

 #2.
 Reach new markets

 The second point comes from the first one.
 If the app is available for both platforms, it means not just full market coverage.
 It means much more - a possibility to dominate the new markets, new cities and countries, and even new segments of the target audience.

 It is vivid and clear when we are talking about the shift from iOS to Android.
 It opens huge possibilities and undercovers the potential of Asian and Eastern European markets, not talking about Africa and South America.

 Though selecting a monetization model is of great importance, when we’re talking about revenue from an app.
-Still, Regardless of the monetization model you use, it is clear that having an app for two platforms is more profitable than having an app just for one platform.
+Still, Regardless of the monetization model you use, it is clear that having a project for two platforms is more profitable than having an app just for one platform.
 You can literally make more money.
 But how exactly will the income be boosted?
 Let’s have a look.

 It leads to another fact worth considering - having twice fewer iOS users than the Android ones you can generate the same income or even hit the new goals of getting the revenue.

 The advantages of having two apps instead of one are obvious, but let’s still sum up a bit: